status-im/specs/status-spec.md

 On top of this we run the RLPx-based subprotocol [Whisper v6](https://eips.ethereum.org/EIPS/eip-627) for privacy-preserving messaging.

+There MUST be an Ethereum node that is capable of discovering peers and implements Whisper V6 specification.

 ## Node discovery and roles

 There are four types of node roles: